eldarion/eldarion-ajax/README.md

 It is passed the element (even if it no longer exists in the DOM), a ```jaXHR``` object, and ```textStatus```.

+### ```eldarion-ajax:modify-data```

+This is triggered with jQuery's `triggerHandler` so it functions more like a callback.
+If you listen for it, you have to listen on the same element that you have wired up to send AJAX data on as the event doesn't bubble up.
+Also, it will send the original data that it serialized as a parameter and if you want to change the data at all, you must return new data from the function handling the event.
+Otherwise, the original data will be used.

 ## Handlers: A Framework